BeauJoh/scientific-writing-with-pandoc/paper/paper.md

 $k$ is the number unique kernels available during model development, $s$ is the desired sample size, $\phi$ is a data frame of the combined AIWC feature-space with measured runtime results.
 In this investigation, $k = 37$ and $s = 500$ are used.

-The model optimization parameters were taken from Section~\ref{sec:skip-one-finding-an-optima} and since it has been shown that these are suitable for the larger model tuning space is fixed for all model generation.
+The model optimization parameters were taken from Section~\ref{sec:finding-the-critical-number-of-kernels} and since it has been shown that these are suitable for the larger model tuning space is fixed for all model generation.

 <!-- see ../analysis_tools/suitable_kernel_counts.R for implementation -->